amitsk/web-services-testing/scala-scalatest/README.md

 #Scala Examples

-This example uses sbt and Scalatest for the examplhttps://github.com/junit-team/junit/wikies.
+This example uses sbt and Scalatest for the examples

 ##Private API

-The examples need the Restify TODO app.
+The examples need the use my sample webservice  https://github.com/amitsk/sparkjava-todobackend.git

 ##Building